The Confluence Center marks two major historic routes

 Hundreds of steamboats traveled the Yellowstone from Northeast Montana across the state to the southeast.
 More steamboats traveled the Missouri River across Montana to the Rockies and then south.

 Steamboats were specially built to navigate the fickle and often shallow rivers.
 The Yellowstone carried a set of riverboats that could carry 250 tons and needed only a 20-inch draft.
 The tall poles on the front of the steamboat Rosebud were called “grasshoppers.”
-When the steamboat got on to a sandbar, the “grasshoppers” would help lift the boat up over the sand, back into the channel.
+When the steamboat got on to a sandbar, the “grasshoppers” would help lift the boat up over the sand, one jump at a time until it got back into the channel.

 The Missouri-Yellowstone Confluence Interpretive Center

-The Confluence Center and the historic Fort Buford mark the site of the confluence of the two rivers.
+Visit the Confluence Center and the historic Fort Buford that mark the site of the confluence of the two rivers.
 As a historic site, it is often overlooked.
 However, it played a major role in establishing and maintaining peace in the Montana and Dakota territories in the mid 1800’s.
 The area is a welcome historic site to visit because of the trails, the ramps, the museum, and the peaceful environment.
+It is one of the only places in the world marking the role of what Indian tribes called “Buffalo Soldiers.”
+The unique horse statue, dedicated in 2016 is a popular draw for tourists.

 Stop in at the Missouri – Yellowstone Confluence Center for more information about Ft.
 Buford and its cemetery.
 You can get to the site easily because it is located just 22 miles southwest of Williston, off highways 1804 and 58.